Nordstrom racks up big gain in digital sales -- and stock soars

 Nordstrom reported results for the second quarter after the closing bell Thursday that topped Wall Street's forecasts, led by a 23% jump in digital sales.
 Nordstrom added that digital revenue now accounts for more than a third of its overall sales.

 Nordstrom also raised its earnings outlook for the remainder of the year.
-Shares of Nordstrom (JWN) soared more than 10% in after hours trading on the news.
+Shares of Nordstrom (JWN) soared 13% on Friday.

 Nordstrom is the latest retailer to report solid results this week, joining Walmart (WMT) and Coach-owner Tapestry (TPR).